 You can place a suggestion box in every department.
-Later, you will be able to revise suggestions more easily.
+Later, you can revise suggestions with more ease.

 Just as important, take the suggestions that are viable and make them public.
 This way, employees will see that you take the suggestion box seriously.
 Otherwise, they will soon stop putting suggestions in it as they will see it as a waste of time.